 As a matter of fact, all Concrete Dyes and stains are easy to apply on any cementitious surface, including concrete overlays, self-leveling, or polished concrete.
 However, they are not working like paints that cover the surface.
 Because, Dyes and Stains penetrate the concrete, enhancing the character, not hiding it.

-A contractor can use the combination of dyes and stains to create custom floors with a natural stone appearance.
+A contractor can use a combination of dyes and stains to create custom floors with a natural stone appearance.
 Also, a more colorful artistic appearance.
 The result is a marbled look.
 Once you apply the stain, you can seal the floors with water-based sealers, epoxy, and high-performance urethanes.

 As a result, we provide these techniques for staining concrete floors for commercial facilities or residential homes.
 Indeed, as experienced stained concrete contractors, we know the importance of properly preparing a surface and completing a beautiful job.